NuclearQuads/nuclearquads.github.io/pisetup.md

 sudo apt install dhcpcd5 python3.11-venv python3-dev libffi-dev python3-smbus build-essential python3-pip git scons swig python3-rpi.gpio default-jdk-headless libjpeg-dev libopenjp2-7-dev -y
 ```

-Note: As of this writing, raspi-config's nonint is broken so when running this step, use the UI to select 'no' then 'yes'.
+Note: As of this writing, raspi-config's nonint is broken so when running the step below, use the UI to select 'no' then 'yes'.

 ```
 sudo raspi-config nonint do_serial 2